uclab-potsdam/scienceforukraine/public/pages/press.md

 ## Press information

-Please direct all press-related requests to info@scienceforukraine.eu.
-If you're interested in a particular topic, we'll connect you with the right person.
+Please direct all press-related requests to [press@scienceforukraine.eu](mailto:press@scienceforukraine.eu).
+If you're interested in a particular topic or want quots from local persons, we'll connect you with the right person.

-For background information about the work of #ScienceForUkraine, please have a look at our [3 month report](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4139263), published on 17 June 2022.
+For background information check our (About US)[https://scienceforukraine.eu/about#background-information] page.

 ## Press Releases